andriy-baran/action_form/README.md

 #### **Ownership Chain Traversal**

 The composition system supports multi-level ownership chains.
-When a method is called on an element or subform, it searches up the ownership chain until it finds the method:
+When a method is called with the `owner_` prefix on an element or subform, it searches up the ownership chain until it finds the method:

 ```ruby
 class GrandparentForm < ActionForm::Base